Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Salvador Perez and the Kansas City Royals will hit the field against the Detroit Tigers and starter Eduardo Rodriguez on Tuesday.
-First pitch is at 7:40 PM ET at Kauffman Stadium.
+The Kansas City Royals and Detroit Tigers will play on Wednesday at Kauffman Stadium, at 7:40 PM ET, with Salvador Perez and Riley Greene among those expected to step up at the plate.

-The Tigers are -145 moneyline favorites in this matchup with the Royals (+120).
+The Tigers are listed as +100 moneyline underdogs in this matchup against the Royals (-120).
+The over/under for the contest has been listed at 9 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.